-- (a) (1) Caused, attempted to cause, or threatened to cause physical injury to another person, including a school employee. - (2) Willfully used force or violence upon the person of another, except in self-defense. - (b) Possessed, sold, or otherwise furnished any firearm, knife, explosive, or other dangerous object, including a laser pointer, per Penal Code Section 417.27(b). - (c) Possessed, used, sold, or otherwise furnished, or been under the influence of any controlled substance, the prescription drug Soma, an alcoholic beverage, or intoxicant of any kind. - (d) Offered, arranged, or negotiated to sell any controlled substance, an alcoholic beverage or intoxicant of any kind; sold, delivered, or otherwise furnished to any person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage or intoxicant. - (e) Committed or attempted to commit robbery or extortion. - (f) Caused or attempted to cause damage to school property or private property, including electronic files and databases. - (g) (l) Stole, attempted to steal (g) or knowingly received (l) stolen school property or private property, including electronic files and databases. - (h) Possessed or used tobacco, or any products containing tobacco or nicotine products, including, but not limited to, cigarettes, e-cigarettes, cigars, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew, packets, and betel. - Committed an obscene act or engaged in habitual profanity or vulgarity. - (j) Possessed, offered, arranged, or negotiated to sell drug paraphernalia.

-- (m) Possessed an imitation firearm. - (n) Committed, or attempted to commit sexual assault or sexual battery. - (o) Harassed, threatened, or intimidated a student who is a complaining witness or witness in a school disciplinary proceeding for the purpose of preventing the student from being a witness and/or retaliating against the student. - (p) Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - (q) Engaged in, or attempting to engage in, hazing as defined in EC 32050. - (r) Engaged in an act of bullying, including, but not limited to, bullying by means of electronic act directed specifically toward pupil or school personnel. - (s) Aided and/or abetted the infliction or attempted affliction of physical injury to another person.
+- (a) (1) Caused, attempted to cause, or threatened to cause physical injury to another person, including a school employee. - (2) Willfully used force or violence upon the person of another, except in self-defense. - (b) Possessed, sold, or otherwise furnished any firearm, knife, explosive, or other dangerous object, including a laser pointer, per Penal Code Section 417.27(b). - (c) Possessed, used, sold, or otherwise furnished, or been under the influence of any controlled substance, the prescription drug Soma, an alcoholic beverage, or intoxicant of any kind. - (d) Offered, arranged, or negotiated to sell any controlled substance, an alcoholic beverage or intoxicant of any kind; sold, delivered, or otherwise furnished to any person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage or intoxicant. - (e) Committed or attempted to commit robbery or extortion. - (f) Caused or attempted to cause damage to school property or private property, including electronic files and databases. - (g) (l) Stole, attempted to steal (g) or knowingly received (l) stolen school property or private property, including electronic files and databases. - (h) Possessed or used tobacco, or any products containing tobacco or nicotine products, including, but not limited to, cigarettes, e-cigarettes, cigars, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew, packets, and betel. - (i) Committed an obscene act or engaged in habitual profanity or vulgarity. - (j) Possessed, offered, arranged, or negotiated to sell drug paraphernalia. - (m) Possessed an imitation firearm. - (n) Committed, or attempted to commit sexual assault or sexual battery. - (o) Harassed, threatened, or intimidated a student who is a complaining witness or witness in a school disciplinary proceeding for the purpose of preventing the student from being a witness and/or retaliating against the student. - (p) Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - (q) Engaged in an act of bullying, including, but not limited to, bullying by means of electronic act directed specifically toward pupil or school personnel. - (r) Engaged in an act of bullying, including, but not limited to, bullying by means of electronic act directed specifically toward pupil or school personnel. - (s) Aided and/or abetted the infliction or attempted affliction of physical injury to another person.